MeatBag69/TopAnimeList/README.md

 # TopAnimeList
 It is a small project that i created after getting inspired by all covid19 python project.
 It is a simple web scrapping project.
-The data is scrapped from the MyAnimeList Website
+The data is scrapped from the MyAnimeList Website from the most popular list.

-For future i will try to add some GUI and more functionality so that it can also ask option for the user to choose from on which topic are they interested to look
+For future i will try to add some GUI and more functionality so that it can also ask option from the user to choose from on which topic are they interested to look upon.

 Pre-requisites:
 - Python